-A better and more effective option to tracking productivity is to communicate deadlines and milestones for the project in a clear and consistent fashion.
+A better and more effective option to tracking remote work productivity is to communicate deadlines and milestones for the project in a clear and consistent fashion.
 Streamlining the process and freeing up project staff from unnecessary communication is key to keeping team members at top productivity.

-As the manager, finding a way to stay in touch with the team without creating additional work is critical.
+As a manager, finding a way to stay in touch with the team without creating additional work is critical.
 Make communication and sharing information a practical process rather than a time-consuming, stressful addition to the day.
 Find the software or the communication platform that works for your team and the project.

-Our Experience Managing Remote Staff
+Our Experience Managing Remote Workers

 Communicating the Essentials